Crate lightyear

 §Starting replication

-To replicate an entity from the local world to the remote world, you can just add the Replicate bundle to the entity.
-The Replicate bundle contains many components to customize how the entity is replicated.
+To replicate an entity from the local world to the remote world, you can just add the Replicate component to the entity.

 The marker component Replicating indicates that the entity is getting replicated to a remote peer.
 You can remove the Replicating component to pause the replication.
 This will not despawn the entity on the remote world; it will simply stop sending replication updates.